CapeTownKimmy/Calculator/README.md

 * Interactive and colourful UI.
 * Mouse and keyboard support.
-* Can work with decimals and round them appropriately.
+* Works with decimals and round them appropriately.
-* Clear All function for resetting.
+* *Clear All* function for resetting.
-* Delete function to remove one digit at a time for small errors.
+* *Delete* function to remove one digit at a time for small errors.
 * A display message if a user tries to divide by 0.

 ---